-‘Make we start campaign against all these filling station’ – 2face Idibia
+‘Make We Start Campaign Against All These Filling Station’ – 2face Idibia

-Nigerian music legend, Innocent Ujah Idibia known by his stage name 2Baba took to Twitter handle to call for a campaign against Filling Stations who sell fuel and other needed organic products at hiked prices.
-His tweet read; ‘make we start campaign say make dem shut down any station wey no wan sell petrol normal’ […]

-The post ‘Make we start campaign against all these filling station’ – 2face Idibia appeared first on Timeofgist.
+The post ‘Make We Start Campaign Against All These Filling Station’ – 2face Idibia appeared first on INFORMATION NIGERIA.

 Do you have something awesome to share with the world?
 Click here to share